ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 1 *Ale-fuelled Maniacs:* The local fans are a bunch of rabid nutters, and that's before they start drinking.
 At the start of each drive, before rolling on the Kick-off Event table, roll a D6.
-On a roll of 1 during the firrst half, or a roll of 1 or 2 during the second half, do not roll on the Kick-off Event table.
+On a roll of 1 during the first half, or a roll of 1 or 2 during the second half, do not roll on the Kick-off Event table.
 Instead, roll another D6:

 On a roll of 1, resolve a Get the Ref result.